KeyboardKit/KeyboardKit/README.md

 class KeyboardController: KeyboardInputViewController {}
 ```

 The controller will then call `viewWillSetupKeyboard()` when the keyboard view should be created or updated.
-You can override this function and call `setup(with:)` to customize the default view or set up a completely custom one.
+You can override this function and call `setup(with:)` to customize the default view or use a custom view.

-Since KeyboardKit uses plain SwiftUI, you can use any custom SwiftUI view hierarchy as your keyboard view.

 For instance, here we replace the standard autocomplete toolbar with a custom toolbar: